A functional limit theorem for dependent sequences with infinite variance stable limits: Examples

-\begin{ex}[Stochastic volatility models] Consider the stochastic volatility model
+\begin{ex}[(Stochastic volatility models)] Consider the stochastic volatility model

-where the noise sequence $(Z_{n})$ consists of i.i.d.\ regularly varying random variables with index $\alpha \in (0,2)$, whereas the volatility sequence $(\sigma_{n})_n$ is strictly stationary, is independent of the sequence $(Z_{n})_n$, and consists of positive random variables with finite $4 \alpha$-th moment.
+where the noise sequence $(Z_{n})$ consists of i.i.d. regularly varying random variables with index $\alpha\in(0,2)$, whereas the volatility sequence $(\sigma_{n})_n$ is strictly stationary, is independent of the sequence $(Z_{n})_n$ and consists of positive random variables with finite moment of the order $4 \alpha$.

 Since the random variables $Z_{i}$ are independent and regularly varying, it follows that the sequence $(Z_{n})_n$ is regularly varying with index $\alpha$.
-By an application of the multivariate version of Breiman's lemma (see Proposition~5.1 in Basrak et al.\ \cite{BDM02b}), the sequence $(X_{n})_n$ is regularly varying with index $\alpha$ too.
+By an application of the multivariate version of Breiman's lemma, the sequence $(X_{n})_n$ is regularly varying with index $\alpha$ too{; see Basrak et al.~\cite{BDM02b}, Proposition~5.1}.

-From the results in Davis and Mikosch~\cite{DaMi10}, it follows that
+From the results in Davis and Mikosch~\cite{DaMi08}, it follows that